TykTechnologies/tyk-ci/infra/compose/README.md

+**This is no longer used as Compose for ECS will be retired in Nov 2023**

 # Step CA
 Initialise the CA by generating root and intermediate certificates.
 This needs be done only _once_ per CA. In Tyk's case do the initialisation locally on your laptop and then copy over the directory with the generated files onto the EFS that `smallstep/step-ca` will use as a volume.